How to Protect Your Teeth Through Nutrition

 Fermented foods and their benefits

-I love fermented foods and have frequent Kombucha, Kefir, Raw Yogurt, Fermented Vegetables and Natural Yeast Breads in my home.
-Full of beneficial microbes, these foods not only taste great, but also help heal and protect your body.
-Here are some of the benefits:
+Full of beneficial microbes, these foods not only taste great but also help heal and protect your teeth & body.

-Fermentation will transform this damaging food to something very beneficial, and raw sources will provide calcium that is actually usable and works toward the protection of our teeth.
+Fermentation will transform this damaging food into something very beneficial, and raw sources will provide calcium that is actually usable and works toward the protection of our teeth.

 How much calcium do we really need?